Session title: GCSE English: Avoiding Ofsted nightmares

 Publicity information for event organisers

-In this session, delegates will explore these issues by looking at the seamless overlap between the nine assessment objectives set by Ofqual for the GCSE English examination and the core skills of the expert/independent learner.
-In other words, when staff plan expert learning skill outcomes in their lessons they will not only be proactively developing learners’ independent learning skills, but also embedding effectively all nine of the GCSE English assessment objectives.
+In this session, delegates will explore both of these issues by looking at the seamless overlap between the nine GCSE English assessment objectives set by Ofqual and the core skills of the expert/ independent learner.
+In other words, when staff plan expert learning skill outcomes in their lessons they will not only be proactively developing learners’ independent learning skills, they will also embed effectively all nine of the GCSE English assessment objectives.

 Information for potential delegates